Finance Smurf

 Finance Smurf (original French title: Le Schtroumpf Financier) is the sixteenth album of the original French-language Smurfs comic series created by Belgian artist Peyo.
+It is Pierre Culliford's last comic book work before his death on December 24, 1992.

 Plot

-Papa Smurf's lab explodes while he is making the formula "Ad Capitis mala et alios dolores sanandos" (which is how much Brainy Smurf can read because he is unable to translate it properly as he claims), and when the other Smurfs arrive, Papa Smurf is unconscious.
+Papa Smurf's lab explodes while he is making the formula "Ad Capitis mala et alios dolores sanandos", which is how much Brainy Smurf can read because he is unable to translate it properly as he claims.
+When the other Smurfs arrive, Papa Smurf is unconscious.
 A Smurf goes to the home of the good wizard Homnibus to ask for help.
 Homnibus realizes that Papa Smurf has fallen sick due to using sulfur in the formula.
 However, Homnibus lacks some ingredients needed for the cure, so he sends his servant Oliver to buy some.
 The Smurf goes along with Oliver and learns about money and the humans' commerce system.

 The Smurf returns to the Smurf Village with medicine that Papa Smurf must drink three times a day to get better.
 The Smurf tries to tell Papa Smurf about money, but Papa Smurf is unable to listen to him as Papa Smurf needs rest.
 So the Smurf decides to put the commerce system into practice as a surprise, thus becoming Finance Smurf.

 The first step is to make coins.
 Finance Smurf asks Painter Smurf to make a picture of Papa Smurf's face inside a circle, which is then used as a model for Sculptor Smurf to make a mold for the coins.
 Then Handy Smurf pours molten gold on the mold to make the first Smurf coins.

 Finance Smurf arranges a conference to explain to the other Smurfs what money is and how it works.
 Everybody agrees with Finance Smurf's idea to use money from now on (except for Brainy Smurf).
 Each Smurf gets a bag of money as a start.